Fifth Massachusetts Turnpike: Benefits to the economy

-Dissolution of the Turnpike
+Dissolution of the turnpike

 Continuing expenses for maintenance and damages against slowly declining toll receipts were certainly important factors in the decision of the shareholders to dissolve the Corporation in 1833.
 In the final years of operation the net balance in the Corporation's treasury was at times no more than $200.
 However, the arrival of the railroad in the second decade of the 19th century would have also contributed significantly to this decision.
 In 1827 the Massachusetts Legislature formed a commission to study the practically of building a railroad from Boston west through the state to the Hudson River.
 One of the three possible routes proposed by these experts followed more or less exactly the route of the Fifth.
 Just two years earlier this route had been surveyed for building a canal from Boston to the Hudson River and the Erie Canal.
 Now interest had shifted to what was considered the transportation mode of the future, the railroad.
 By the mid-1840s the Fitchburg Railroad was in operation and in 1850 it was extended to Greenfield, the western terminus of the Turnpike.

 The final meeting of the Directors of the Fifth Massachusetts Turnpike Corporation took place on March 16, 1833 at the house of Joseph Young in Athol, MA, Col. Ephrain Stone was in the Chair.
 The Treasurer presented his report.
 The total tolls for the year 1832 were $3,304.97.
 The sale of six toll houses brought in $295.00; four yoke of oxen, $212.50; tools, $36.97; a note from Mr. Morton Demsters, $30.00.
 After remaining expenses were paid, the Treasurer made the final entry in the Corporation's records:

-It appears by said report that the money has all been expended but fifteen dollars and that still remains in the hands of the Treasurer - March 16, 1833---.